 FMVSS 201 - OCCUPANT PROTECTION IN INTERIOR IMPACT - In this part the vehicle pillars on either side of a vertically stowed lift or ramp, as well as the side rail between these pillars are exempt from 49 CFR 571.201 in the case of a vehicle that does not have a lowered floor or raised roof.
 If the vehicle has a lowered floor or raised roof, all FMVSS 201U targets are exempt.
 All hand grips and vertical stanchion bars are exempt in all vehicles.
 Whenever possible energy absorbing materials should still be used to minimize the potential for injury.
-With respect to: (i) targets located on the right side rail, the right B-pillar and the first right side "other" pillar adjacent to the stowed platform of a lift or ramp that stows vertically, inside the vehicle, (ii) targets located on the left side rail, the left B-pillar and the first left side "other" pillar adjacent to the stowed platform of a lift or ramp that stows vertically, inside the vehicle, (iii) targets located on the rear header and the rearmost pillars adjacent to the stowed platform of a lift or ramp that stows vertically, inside the vehicle, (iv) targets located on any hand grip or vertical stanchion bar, (v) all of S6 of 571.201 in any case in which the disability necessitates raising the roof or door, or lowering the floor of the vehicle, are exempt.
+With respect to: (i) targets located on the right-side rail, the right B-pillar and the first right side "other" pillar adjacent to the stowed platform of a lift or ramp that stows vertically, inside the vehicle, (ii) targets located on the left side "other" pillar adjacent to the stowed platform of a lift or ramp that stows vertically, inside the rearmost pillars adjacent to the stowed platform of a lift or ramp that stows vertically, inside the rearmost pillars adjacent to the stowed platform of a lift or ramp that stows vertically, inside the vehicle, (ii) targets located on the rear header and the rearmost pillars adjacent to the stowed platform of a lift or ramp that stows vertically, inside the vehicle, (iii) targets located on the rear header and the rearmost pillars adjacent to the stowed platform of a lift or ramp that stows vertically, inside the vehicle, (iv) targets located on any hand grip or vertical stanchion bar, (v) all of S6 of 571.201 in any case in which the disability necessitates raising the roof or door, or lowering the floor of the vehicle, are exempt.

-FMVSS 202 - HEAD RESTRAINT - This part permits wheelchair bound occupants to ride in or operate a vehicle without having headrests.
-The provision allows the modifier to install alternative headrests or alter original headrests to accommodate the disabled user.
-There are no exemptions provided under the new 202a effective September 1, 2009 with a final phase-in on September 1, 2011.
+FMVSS 202, 202(a) - HEAD RESTRAINTS - This part permits vehicles to be modified to allow wheelchair bound occupants to ride in or operate a vehicle without having headrests.
+This part also exempts the front driver's headrest from the height and width requirements, and it exempts the front passenger headrest from the height requirements.
+The provision further allows the modifier to install alternative headrests or alter original headrests to accommodate the disabled user in the front passenger seat.

 FMVSS 203 - IMPACT PROTECTION FOR THE DRIVER FROM THE STEERING CONTROL SYSTEM - This exemption from S5.1 of 49 CFR 571.203 permits driving aids to be attached to the steering wheel despite the fact that there may be a problem with entanglement of loose clothing.
 The exemption includes any driving or steering aids, any modifications to the steering column, column extension, air bag removal, etc. The exemption also applies to the steering wheel impact requirements allowing the replacement or relocation of a steering wheel in any case in which the modification necessitates a structural change to, or removal of, the original equipment manufacturer steering shaft.
-Except as provided in the exemption the steering control system of any vehicle to which this standard applies shall be impacted in accordance with S5.1(a).
+Except as provided in the exemption the steering control system of any vehicle to which this standard applies shall be impacted in accordance with S5.1 (a).